 - Acorns are not exceptionally high in vitamins or minerals, but they offer a moderate source of manganese: approximately 17% of the daily value (3, 4).

-Almonds are tree nuts that originated in the Middle East, and they were domesticated thousands of years ago.
+Almonds are tree nuts with roots in the Middle East and a history spanning thousands of years.

 Per ounce (28.35 gram) serving, unroasted almonds provide (5):

 - Sugars: 1.23 g

 - Omega-3: 0.01 g

 - An ounce (28g) serving is equivalent to approximately twenty-three almonds.